IPASIS - IP Reputation and Risk Intelligence API

 }

-Step 3: Route-Level Protection Tiers
+Step 3: Route-Specific Protection Tiers

 const TIERS = {

-blockVPN: true, // Block VPN users
+blockVPN: true,

-blockDatacenter: true, // Block datacenter IPs
+blockDatacenter: true,

 },

-blockVPN: false, // Allow VPN users
+blockVPN: false, // some legitimate users use VPNs

-blockDatacenter: true, // Block datacenter IPs
+blockDatacenter: true,

 },

-blockProxy: false, // Allow proxies
+blockProxy: false,

-blockDatacenter: false, // Allow datacenter IPs
+blockDatacenter: false,

 },